LLM Law - International Commercial LawFind a programme

-In the Spring Term, you will choose a topic for a 12,000-word dissertation within the field of International Commercial Law, for approval by the Law School.
-After passing Part One, you start work on your dissertation for submission by mid- September.
-You must pass both parts to obtain an LLM and may not proceed to Part Two until you have passed Part One.
+In the spring term, you will choose a dissertation topic within the field of international commercial law for approval by the Law School.
+After passing part one, you start work on your dissertation for submission by September.
+You must pass both parts to obtain an LLM and may not proceed to part two until you have passed part one.

 An upper second-class honours degree in Law or a degree with an adequate law component.
 International students with equivalent qualifications should supply a transcript of their examination results (an official English translation if the original is in a language other than English).

 Recognised Prior Learning is currently not accepted.
 Previous or professional experience is not required.

 See international equivalent qualifications on the International Office website.

 |Application method||Online application form|